Shay Mitchell

-Shannon Ashley Garcia "Shay" Mitchell (born April 10, 1987) is a Canadian actress and entrepreneur.
+Shannon Ashley Garcia "Shay" Mitchell (born April 10, 1987) is a Canadian actress.
 She rose to prominence for her role as Emily Fields in the mystery thriller drama series Pretty Little Liars (2010–2017), which earned her nominations for a People's Choice Award and six Teen Choice Awards.
 She garnered wider recognition for starring as Peach Salinger in the psychological thriller series You (2018) and as Stella Cole in the Hulu comedy series Dollface (2019–2022).
 She has since voiced Alexandra Trese in the Netflix animated series Trese (2021) and executive produced the crime drama series The Cleaning Lady (2022–2025).

 After appearing in a series of short films, Mitchell made her feature film debut in the musical drama film Dreamland (2016).
 She went on to appear in the comedy film Mother's Day (2016) and Christmas film Something from Tiffany's (2022), and headline the horror film The Possession of Hannah Grace (2018).

 Aside from acting, Mitchell is recognized for her fashion and business ventures.
 She is the founder of the travel fashion company BÉIS, the tequila brand Onda, and the production company Amore & Vita Inc. Labeled a fashion icon, Mitchell was dubbed the "Sexiest Woman Alive" by Esquire in 2014, and in 2015, appeared on the Maxim Hot 100 list.
 Her life, fashion choices and public appearances are subjects of widespread media coverage.